CLICK TO SEE A SAMPLE (PDF)

 $18.00 (plus shipping)

-The characters in this fierce and darkly humorous collection see themselves and others through distorted lenses.
-Out of kilter with reality, their response, as they go about their everyday lives and try to recapture their youth, is disquieting, unforgettable.
+With dark humor, the recurring characters in Roberta Allen's stories see themselves and others through distorting mirrors.
+The pain of never quite connecting is thrown into shadow as they go about their everyday lives and try to recapture their youth.

 Roberta Allen is the author of nine books, including three collections of short fiction, The Traveling Woman (Vehicle Editions), Certain People (Coffee House Press) and The Princess of Herself (Pelekinesis); a novella in short short stories, The Daughter (Autonomedia); a memoir, Amazon Dream (City Lights); the novel The Dreaming Girl (Painted Leaf 2000, Ellipsis Press 2011); and several writing guides.
 Allen was on the faculty of The New School for many years and has also taught at Columbia University.
 She was a Tennessee Williams Fellow in Fiction and a Yaddo Fellow.
 Her conceptual art, exhibited internationally, is held in the collection of The Metropolitan Museum of Art.